Skip to content Skip to footer

 • Appeals and Hearings: If your initial disability claim is denied, they can assist you in filing an appeal and walk you through navigating the appeals process.
 They will help gather additional evidence, prepare you for hearings or interviews as needed, and represent you during administrative law judge hearings or before the Appeals Council.

-Court Representation: If your case reaches the federal district court level, your attorney can represent you in court, present your case before the federal judge and argue for the reversal of any unfavorable decisions.
+• Court Representation: If your case reaches the federal district court level, your St Petersburg Disability attorney can represent you in court, cross-examine the vocational witness, get testimony to show your daily limitations, and present your case before the Administrative Law Judge (ALJ) and if a federal court appeal, write persuasive arguments before a federal judge.

 • Mental Health Disabilities: including depression, anxiety disorders, bipolar disorder, schizophrenia, post-traumatic stress disorder, or other psychiatric disorders.